Petersburg2020/Json/README.md

 N.B: JsonElement is the superclass of JsonObject & JsonArray

-The full entation will soon be released.
+The full documentation will soon be released.

 Stay tuned!